andrewrk/node-s3-cli/README.md

    - including `put`, `get`, `del`, `ls`, `sync`, `cp`, `mv`
  * When syncing directories, instead of uploading one file at a time, it uploads many files in parallel resulting in more bandwidth.
+ * Uses multipart uploads for large files and uploads each part in parallel.
  * Retries on failure.

 ## Install